d12frosted/elpa-mirror/melpa/emacsql-sqlite-module-readme.txt

-This package provides an Emacsql back-end for SQLite, which uses the Emacs module provided by the `sqlite3' package.
+This package provides an EmacSQL back-end for SQLite, which uses the Emacs module provided by the `sqlite3' package.